Inter-American Development Bank

 Christian Volpe Martincus

-Christian Volpe Martincus is Principal Economist at the Integration and Trade Sector of the Inter-American Development Bank.
+Christian Volpe Martincus is Principal Economist at the Integration and Trade Sector of the Inter-American Development Bank (IDB).
 Christian has expertise in international trade, foreign direct investment, regional integration, and economic geography, and has advised several governments in both Latin America and the Caribbean and OECD countries on these matters.
 He previously worked for the Ministry of the Economy of the Province of Buenos Aires and was advisor at the MERCOSUR Commission of the National Representatives Chamber in Argentina.
 In addition, he was researcher at the Center for European Integration Studies in Bonn, Germany.
-At the IDB Christian has been working on the impacts of trade and investment facilitation and promotion policies, e-commerce, the effects of transport costs on trade flows, the implications of integration for specialization patterns, and the interplay between innovation and exports (https://www.christianvolpe.com/).
-His research has been published in various professional journals such as the Journal of International Economics and the Journal of Development Economics among others.
-Christian has a PhD in Economics from the University of Bonn, and is CESifo Research Fellow and Associate Editor of the Review of International Economics.
+At the IDB Christian has been working on the impacts of trade and investment facilitation and promotion policies, the effects of trade and multinational production on sustainability, the implications of digital technologies for trade and investment, the role of integration in shaping trade flows and specialization patterns, and the interplay between innovation and exports (https://www.christianvolpe.com/).
+His research has been published in various professional journals such as the Review of Economics and Statistics, the Journal of International Economics, and the Journal of Development Economics, among others.
+Christian has a PhD in Economics from the University of Bonn, and is CESifo Research Fellow, Associate Editor of the Review of International Economics, and member of the Editorial Board of the World Trade Review.

 • Go to page 1